A characterization of chains in dimension three: Introduction

-The first objective of this paper is to give a set of invariant conditions for 3-dimensional path geometries which are satisfied if and only if the 3-dimensional path geometry arises from chains of a 3D CR geometry or a 2D path geometry.
+The objective of this paper is to give a set of invariant conditions for 3-dimensional path geometries which are satisfied if and only if the 3-dimensional path geometry arises from chains of a CR or para-CR geometry.
 Our invariant conditions are computationally verifiable, i.e. if a 3-dimensional path geometry is presented either in terms of abstract structure equations or as a pair of second order ODEs, these conditions can be computed by manipulations that involve roots of a binary quartic and differentiation.
 The steps needed to verify the conditions are explained in detail within the proofs.

-Our second objective is to give an in-depth study of another family of distinguished curves canonically defined for any 2-dimensional path geometry and transverse to its contact distribution, referred to as \emph{dancing paths}, originally due to \cite{Bor}.
-We define dancing path geometries, compare the invariant properties of dancing paths and chains and give an invariant characterization for 3-dimensional path geometries that arise via the dancing construction.